Is Switzerland really So Expensive in 2023?| Updated: |

 - All electronics are built abroad with cheaper employees.

-- A lot of electronics are coming from the U.S. (after being assembled in China) or from China.
+- Many electronics come from the U.S. (after being assembled in China) or China.
 And our currency is quite strong against theirs.

 - The VAT on electronics is 7.7%.
-It is very low compared to some countries such as the U.S., with about 18% VAT on these products.
+It is very low compared to some countries.

 These days, the best way to buy electronics in Switzerland is to shop online.
 I have a guide for shopping online in Switzerland.